 As mentioned, the table of events above represents what typically happens during a 28 day cycle.
 If your cycle is longer or shorter these events will happen on different cycle days.

-An important note about cycle lengths: Cycle lengths vary from woman to woman and from cycle to cycle, however, the phase after ovulation until the next period, known as the luteal phase, is normally consistent for the same woman.
-Click on the image below to see a larger view.
+An important note about cycle lengths: As mentioned above, cycle lengths vary from woman to woman and from cycle to cycle, however, the phase after ovulation until the next period, known as the luteal phase, is normally consistent for the same woman.

-Cervical fluid (CF), also know as cervical mucus is a perfectly natural and normal substance that is produced by glands in your cervix which is released into the vagina.
+Cervical mucus, also know as cervical fluid (CF) is a perfectly natural and normal substance that is produced by glands in your cervix which is released into the vagina.
 It acts as both a barrier and a transport for sperm (depending on the phase in the cycle).
 It’s made of about 93% water, reaching 98% mid cycle, and contains electrolytes, glucose and proteins.

-During each cycle your cervical fluid goes through a pattern of changes under the influence of hormones.
+During each cycle your cervical mucus goes through a pattern of changes under the influence of hormones.

 Dr Tash: Cervical Mucus & Predicting Ovulation